crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 // return `42`
 ```

-C11 allows this out-of-thin-air execution with a dependency cycle among `'L04`, `'L05`, `'L16`, and
+While this execution is allowed in C11, it is called out-of-thin-air because there is a genuine
-`'L17`.
-But it really should not, because there is no linearization of these method invocations.
+dependency cycle among `'L04`, `'L05`, `'L16`, and `'L17`.
+There is a [proposal to ban
-There is a [proposal to ban out-of-thin-air behaviors][n3710] in the C11 standards, but the proposal
+out-of-thin-air behaviors][n3710] in the C11 standards, but the proposal only vaguely described what
-only vaguely described what does "out-of-thin-air" mean.
+does "out-of-thin-air" mean.

 You can roughly regard the promising semantics as a precise definition of out-of-thin-air
 behaviors.
 Indeed, the promising semantics forbids this execution.
 See the proof of